Our Blog | The Intern Group | Internship Tips & Advice

 Written by Admin | Aug 19, 2020 9:09:47 AM

-Anyone with a strong interest in government, law and politics should consider studying political science.
+Anyone with a strong interest in government, law, and politics should consider studying political science.
 This useful and pliable degree can provide a thorough introduction for further studies, like legal professionals who go on to pursue law degrees.
-Majoring in political science can also prepare professional lobbyists or campaign strategists for their career.
+Majoring in political science can also prepare professional lobbyists or campaign strategists for their careers.

 If you’re wondering “What can I do with a political science degree?”, there are ample options at your fingertips.
 Check out some of our favorite jobs for political science majors: